Boamorte8/streams-lesson/README.md

 ## About The Project

-The objective of the project is to provide a base project with the minimum necessary tools to develop a project based on Node.JS.
+The objective of the project is to provide examples for Event emitter, buffers and streams in Node.JS

 <!-- BUILT WITH -->